-All candidates must keep records for 5 years.
+All third parties must keep records for 5 years.
 This is required to demonstrate compliance in relation to all electoral expenditure, disclosure, and dedicated campaign bank account requirements.
-Refer to Fact Sheet 8 for information about record keeping requirements.
+Refer to Fact Sheet 8 for more information about record keeping requirements.

-The ECQ is responsible for administering and enforcing the LGEA, which includes penalties for election participants who breach their obligations.
+The ECQ is responsible for administering and enforcing the LGEA, which includes penalties for election participants who breach their disclosure obligations.

 This fact sheet mainly refers to part 6 of the LGEA.
-The Act is available in full at legislation.qld.qov.au.
+The Act is available in full at legislation.qld.gov.au.
 Participants in the electoral process should ensure they understand their obligations under the LGEA.